HeyJotaPez/SocialMediaDataAnlyitcswPythonModeler/README.md

-# Social Media Data Analytics Libreria para IBM SPSS Modeler
+# Python and R
-Social Media Data Analytics Usando Python and R.
+Social Media Data Analytics Using Python and R.

 We are surrounded by both structured and unstructured data which are extracted using python packages for various purposes from social media.Ex- youtube, twitter, yelp etc. Followed by correlation analysis and regression.
 Data Analytics and Visualization go hand-in-hand.